jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 Some tools are provided for testing--both manual and automated:

- - The code for the `tiny` Web server
+ - A python-based HTTP server
  - A driver for automated testing

 ## Manual Testing - Non-Local Server

-Testing your proxy server against a production Web server will help check its functionality.
+Testing your proxy server against a production HTTP server will help check its functionality.
 To test basic, sequential HTTP proxy functionality, first run the following to start your proxy server:

 ```bash
 ./proxy port